IAM and AWS STS condition context keys - AWS Identity and Access Management

 Availability – This key is present in the request when the principal provides an external ID while assuming a role using the AWS CLI or AWS API.

 A unique identifier that might be required when you assume a role in another account.
 If the administrator of the account to which the role belongs provided you with an external ID, then provide that value in the ExternalId parameter.
 This value can be any string, such as a passphrase or account number.
 The primary function of the external ID is to address and prevent the confused deputy problem.
-For more information about the external ID and the confused deputy problem, see How to use an external ID when granting access to your AWS resources to a third party.
+For more information about the external ID and the confused deputy problem, see Access to AWS accounts owned by third parties.

 The ExternalId value must have a minimum of 2 characters and a maximum of 1,224 characters.
 The value must be alphanumeric without white space.
 It can also include the following symbols: plus (+), equal (=), comma (,), period (.), at (@), colon (:), forward slash (/), and hyphen (-).